matrix-org/synapse/docs/workers.md

 contains settings specific to that worker, such as the HTTP listener that it provides (if any), logging configuration, etc.

 Normally, the worker processes are configured to read from a shared configuration file as well as the worker-specific configuration files.
 This makes it easier to keep common configuration settings synchronised across all the processes.

 The main process is somewhat special in this respect: it does not normally need its own configuration file and can take all of its configuration from the shared configuration file.

+### Shared configuration

 Normally, only a couple of changes are needed to make an existing configuration file suitable for use with workers.
 First, you need to enable an "HTTP replication